Digital Around the World

 Internet use around the world

-• Globally, internet user numbers are growing at an annual rate of 1.8 percent, but year-on-year growth is even higher in many developing economies.
-Research delays also mean that growth for the most recent 12 to 18 months usually under-represents actual trends, so we anticipate that real adoption rates may be considerably higher than the latest data suggest.
+Globally, internet user numbers are growing at an annual rate of 2.7 percent, but year-on-year growth is even higher in many developing economies.
+Routine research delays also mean that growth rates for the most recent 12 to 18 months often under-represent actual trends, so we anticipate that real adoption rates may be meaningfully higher than the latest data suggest.

-• Added together, the world’s internet users will spend more than 1.5 billion years of combined human existence using connected devices and services in 2024.
+Added together, the world’s internet users currently spend more than 1.1 billion years of combined human existence consuming digital media each year.

 Essential social media stats

-• There are 5.04 billion active social media user “identities” in the world today – equivalent to 62.3 percent of the world’s total population.
+Kepios analysis shows that there are 5.41 billion active social media user “identities” in the world today – equivalent to 65.7 percent of the world’s total population.
 However, note that these user “identities” may not represent unique individuals.

-• The number of social media user identities around the world grew by 266 million in the 12 months to January 2024.
+The number of social media user identities around the world grew by 241 million in the past 12 months.

-• Globally, social media users are growing at a rate of 5.6 percent per year, with the average social media user visiting or using 6.7 different social platforms every month.
+Globally, social media users are growing at a rate of 4.7 percent per year, with the average active user visiting 6.84 different social platforms every month.

 Mobile stats from around the world

-• Unique mobile users are currently growing at a rate of 2.5 percent per year.
-Meanwhile, hundreds of millions of people have also upgraded from ‘feature’ phones to smartphones over the past 12 months.
+Unique mobile users are currently growing at a rate of 2 percent per year.
+Meanwhile, millions of people have also upgraded from ‘feature’ phones to smartphones over the past 12 months.

-• The latest data from Ericsson show that the number of mobile connections associated with smartphones has reached almost 7 billion, accounting for close to 85 percent of all the mobile phones in use around the world today [note that many people use more than one mobile phone].
+The latest data from Ericsson show that the number of mobile connections associated with smartphones has reached 7.4 billion, accounting for roughly 87 percent of all the mobile phones in use around the world today [note that many people use more than one mobile phone].

-• The number of smartphones in use is growing at an annual rate of 5.3 percent, with more than 350 million new smartphones coming into active use over the past 12 months.
+The number of smartphones in use is growing at an annual rate of 3.5 percent, with 250 million new smartphones coming into use over the past 12 months.

 Essential ecommerce stats

-• 56.1 percent of internet users aged 16 to 64 buy something online every week, according to the latest data from GWI.
+56.1 percent of internet users aged 16+ buy something online every week, according to the latest data from GWI.

-• The amount of money spent on online consumer goods purchases in 2023 reached US$3.15 trillion, with global ecommerce spend increasing by 9.7 percent versus 2022’s total [note that consumer goods do not include things like flights, which we detail elsewhere in the full report].
+The amount of money spent on online consumer goods purchases in 2024 reached US$4.12 trillion, with global ecommerce spend increasing by 14.6 percent versus 2023’s total [note that consumer goods do not include things like flights, which we detail elsewhere in our Digital 2025 Global Overview Report].

-• Statista reports that the average ecommerce shopper around the world spends more than US$1,000 per year on online purchases of consumer goods.
+Statista reports that the average ecommerce shopper around the world spends more than US$1,600 per year on online purchases of consumer goods.

 Note: we update the numbers on this page on a regular basis, so if you’d like to link to a specific set of stats, you’d be safer linking to one of our ‘static’ reports – click here if you’d like some help finding the right one.